NikkiShah93/cars/README.md

 There are features such as engine size, number of doors, fuel type, horsepower and so on.

 The steps are going to be:
-1. cleaning the data (correcting the data type for some columns and deals with missing data)
+1. cleaning the data (correcting the data type for some columns and dealing with missing data)
 2. exploring the data (finding the correlation between differnet features and our target)
 3. developing a model (finding the best model that could predict the target)
 4. evaluate the model (check if the model is reliable)